lappsgrid-incubator/gate-framework/gate-abner-cli/README.md

-# GATE Abener Tagger Command Line Interface
+# GATE Abner Tagger Command Line Interface

 The project provides an executable jar file that can process single files or can be used to recursively process directories of files.